Other places to visit in The Hague

 National Archives

-The rich collection of the National Archives of the Netherlands consists of 137 km of documents, 15 million photographs and nearly 300,000 historical maps and drawings and 800 terabyte of digital files.
+The rich collection of the National Archives of the Netherlands consists of 137 km of documents, 15 million photographs, nearly 300,000 historical maps and drawings and 800 terabyte of digital files.
 The National Archives is accessible to everyone who wants to do research.
-They organize exhibitions, educational programs and a cultural program.
+They also organize exhibitions, educational programs and a cultural program.

 Visitors address: